Health-care workers will be vaccinated first. For now, they’re handling a surge in hospitalizations.

 Meanwhile, the White House on Tuesday stepped up its pressure on the Food and Drug Administration to quickly authorize Pfizer’s coronavirus vaccine.
 White House Chief of Staff Mark Meadows summoned FDA Commissioner Stephen Hahn to a meeting and demanded an explanation for why the agency was not moving faster on clearing the vaccine, according to a senior administration official who spoke on the condition of anonymity because he was not authorized to address the issue.

-Hahn, in a statement issued before the meeting, said, “We want to move quickly because this is a national emergency, but we will make sure that our scientists take the time they need to make an appropriate decision.
+Hahn, in a statement issued before the meeting, said: “We want to move quickly because this is a national emergency, but we will make sure that our scientists take the time they need to make an appropriate decision.
 It is our job to get this right and make the correct decision regarding vaccine safety and efficacy.”

 The recommendations from the Advisory Committee on Immunization Practices will be sent to CDC Director Robert Redfield, who also informs Health and Human Services Secretary Alex Azar.
 If the recommendations are approved, they will become official Centers for Disease Control and Prevention recommendations on immunization in the United States and provide official guidance to state officials, who are trying to meet a Friday deadline for vaccine distribution planning.

 The decision on the highest-priority groups is known as Phase 1a.
-Residents and employees of long-term care facilities were prioritized because they account for nearly 40 percent of covid-19 deaths.
+Residents and employees of long-term-care facilities were prioritized because they account for nearly 40 percent of covid-19 deaths.
 Health-care workers are on the front lines of the pandemic.

 The committee voted 13 to 1 to prioritize the two groups.
 Helen Talbot, an associate professor of medicine at Vanderbilt University, was the sole dissenting vote.
-Unease over the recommendations centered on the inclusion of long-term care residents, with several panel members saying there was insufficient vaccine safety and efficacy data to support immunizing that population right away.
+Unease over the recommendations centered on the inclusion of long-term-care residents, with several panel members saying there was insufficient vaccine safety and efficacy data to support immunizing that population right away.

 Talbot said safety monitoring of people who have received the shots in these settings is inadequate.